DEA agent, gunman killed in Amtrak train shooting in Arizona

 “It’s very horrific and we’re all just coming to terms with just how terrible a loss this is,” Tucson Police Chief Chris Magnus said.
 “But I also want to reflect on the really heroic actions of the officers at the scene.
 They literally ran towards the danger, into the car, where there was an active shooting situation going on.”

-The shooting, which sent passengers fleeing, happened just after 8 a.m. on a train stopped at the station in the city’s downtown.
+The FBI has taken over the investigation of the shooting, which sent passengers fleeing.
+It happened just after 8 a.m. on a train stopped at the station in the city’s downtown.
 A regional task force of DEA agents and Tucson police officers had boarded one of the cars to do a typical check for illegal money, weapons and drugs.
 It’s a common occurrence at all transit hubs, Magnus said.

 Officers were in the middle of detaining a man on the upper level of the double-decker car when a second man pulled out a handgun and began firing.
 He exchanged several rounds with police and then barricaded himself in a bathroom on the lower level, Magnus said.